VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

      The maximum number of CPU cores to use for small merges.
 Default value is used if set to 0 -snapshotAuthKey string
-     authKey, which must be passed in query string to /snapshot* pages -snapshotCreateTimeout value
+     authKey, which must be passed in query string to /snapshot* pages -snapshotCreateTimeout duration
-     Defines timeout value for process of creating new snapshot if it is set to non-zero duration.
-If set, make sure that timeout is lower than backup period.
+     The timeout for creating new snapshot.
+If set, make sure that timeout is lower than backup period -snapshotsMaxAge value
-     The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
-If suffix isn't set, then the duration is counted in months (default 0)
-  -snapshotsMaxAge value
      Automatically delete snapshots older than -snapshotsMaxAge if it is set to non-zero duration.
 Make sure that backup process has enough time to finish the backup before the corresponding snapshot is automatically deleted
      The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 0)